franknb/pi-camera/README.md

 python cam.py
 ```

-## Object detection (optional)
+## Object detection (MobileNet-SSD)

-The app can overlay lightweight YOLOv5n detections using OpenCV DNN with an ONNX model.
+The app overlays MobileNet-SSD detections using OpenCV DNN (Caffe models) on CPU.

 1) Install dependencies on the Pi (CPU only):
 ```bash